Flavor Profile Orange, peach, tangy, greek-yorgurt

 Mount Elgon is a massive peak split nearly in two by the border of Uganda and Kenya.
 The “mountain” itself, now an extinct shield volcano, is more an enormous expanse of successive plateaus that float dramatically above the surrounding valley floor.
 It is also home to a dense patchwork of farming communities growing some of the best organic coffee in Africa.

 Mountain Harvest is a very young and big-thinking group, first established in 2017.
 The company is dedicated to long-term economic and environmental sustainability for smallholders on Mt.
 Elgon.
-These farmers are Uganda’s highest and most diversified coffee growers with incredible quality potential thanks to the climate, soil fertility, and a longstanding culture of land stewardship, but who historically struggle to meet specialty standards by processing coffee in tiny amounts on homemade equipment.
+These farmers are Uganda’s highest and most diversified coffee growers with incredible quality potential thanks to the climate, soil fertility, and a longstanding culture of land stewardship.
+Historically, however, farmers on the mountain have struggled to meet specialty standards by processing coffee themselves, most often in tiny amounts on homemade equipment and with little direction.

-Over the course of a full harvest coffees are built into blended containers, single-community lots, experimental centrally-processed lots like this one, and single-delivery microlots for sale.
-Mountain Harvest’s minimum pricing is 10-30% above local market prices.
-Unlike other regional buyers who exclusively process centrally or buy lower grade smallholder parchment, Mountain Harvest invests in farmers’ capacity to produce high-specialty cherry or fully-dried parchment coffee within their own resources, helping them maximize their margin when they sell.
+Over the course of a full harvest, individual parchment deliveries are built into blended containers, single-community lots, and single-delivery microlots for sale.
+Mountain Harvest's pricing to their producers is a minimum of 10-30% above local market prices, and often involves additional premiums for quality.
+Unlike other regional buyers who exclusively process centrally or buy low grade, humid, smallholder parchment, Mountain Harvest invests in farmers’ capacity to produce high-specialty, fully-dried parchment coffee within their own resources, helping them maximize their margin when they sell.